-Attempt to commit. and abetment of. an offence under this Part.
+Attempt to commit, 25.
+(1) A person who attempts to commit or to cause the commission of an and abetment of, an offence under this Part.

-25. (1) A person who attempts to commit or to cause the commission of an offence under this Part of this Act and in such attempt does any act towards the commission of that offence shall be guilty of an offence and shall be tried in the same manner, and shall upon conviction be liable to the same punishment, as is prescribed by this Act for the first-mentioned offence.
+offence under this Part of this Act and in such attempt does any act towards the commission of that offence shall be guilty of an offence and shall be tried in the same manner, and shall upon conviction be liable to the same punishment, as is prescribed by this Act for the first-mentioned offence.

-(2) A person who abets an offence under this Part of this Act shall be guilty of an offence and shall be tried in the same manner, and shall upon conviction be liable to the same punishment, as is prescribed by this Act for the first-mentioned offence.
-In this subsection the expression " abet " shall have the same meaning as in sections 100 and 101 of the Penal Code.

-(3) A person who conspires with any [§ 10, Law 38 of 1974.]. other person to commit an offence under this Part of this Act shall be guilty of an offence and shall be tried in the same manner and shall upon conviction be liable to the same punishment as is prescribed by this Act for the first-mentioned offence.
-In this subsection, the expression " conspire " shall have the same meaning as in section H3A of the Penal Code.
+- (2) A person who abets an offence under this Part of this Act shall be guilty of an offence and shall be tried in the same manner, and shall upon conviction be liable to the same punishment, as is prescribed by this Act for the first-mentioned offence.
+In this subsection the expression 'abet' shall have the same meaning as in sections 100 and 101 of the Penal Code. - (3) A person who conspires with any other person to commit an offence under this Part of this Act shall be guilty of an offence and shall be tried in the same manner and shall upon conviction be liable to the same punishment as is prescribed by this Act for the first-mentioned offence.
+In this subsection, the expression 'conspire' shall have the same meaning as in section 113A of the Penal Code.